Salvador-ON/Share-It/README.md

 # What it does

-- Every one can see all the post
+- Everyone can see all the post
-- When the user Sign in or Sign up is able to add new post and comment or like the post
+- When the user Sign-in or Sign-up can add a new post, including a picture and also they can comment or like the posts.

 # How to run this project

-- Install ruby
+- Install ruby.
-- Install ruby on rails
+- Install ruby on rails.
-- Install bundle
+- Install bundle.
-- Run "bundle install" inside folder
+- Run "bundle install" inside folder.
-- Run "rails server" inside folder
+- Run "rails server" inside folder.
 - Go to http://127.0.0.1:3000/

-#### and deployed to GitHub

 ## Author